xanzy/xanzy.github.io/projects/chef-guard/configuration/default_section.md

 #### mailchanges
 A configuration option to enable or disable [sending changes]({{ site.url }}/projects/chef-guard/introduction/monitoring_auditing.html#mailing-changes) by mail.

-#### searchgithub
+#### searchgit
-A configuration option to enable or disable [searching Github]({{ site.url }}/projects/chef-guard/introduction/cookbook_validation.html#comparing-the-cookbook) for source cookbooks.
+A configuration option to enable or disable [searching GitHub/GitLab]({{ site.url }}/projects/chef-guard/introduction/cookbook_validation.html#comparing-the-cookbook) for source cookbooks.

 #### publishcookbook
 A Configuration option to enable or disable the [automatic uploading]({{ site.url }}/projects/chef-guard/introduction/cookbook_validation.html#publishing-the-cookbook) of cookbook to a private Supermarket.

 #### blacklist
 A comma separated list of regexes.
-Cookbooks matching one of the regexes will **not** be uploaded to the Supermarket, even when `publishcookbooks = true`.
+Cookbooks matching one of the regexps will **not** be uploaded to the Supermarket, even when `publishcookbooks = true`.

 #### gitorganization
-The Github organization Chef-Guard uses to [commit all config]({{ site.url }}/projects/chef-guard/introduction/monitoring_auditing.html#committing-changes) info into.
-When using Open Source Chef a repo called `config` needs to be created in this organization.
-When using Enterpise Chef, you need to create a repo for every Chef Organzation you have configured to be monitored using Chef-Guard.
+The GitHub organization or GitLap group Chef-Guard uses to [commit all config]({{ site.url }}/projects/chef-guard/introduction/monitoring_auditing.html#committing-changes) info into.
+When using Open Source Chef 11 a repo/project called `config` needs to be created in this organization/group.
+When using Enterprise Chef 11 or Chef 12, you need to create a repo/project for every Chef Organization you have configured to be monitored using Chef-Guard.

 #### gitcookbookorgs
-A comma separated list of Github organizations that Chef-Guard will use to [search for source cookbooks]({{ site.url }}/projects/chef-guard/introduction/cookbook_validation.html#comparing-the-cookbook).
+A comma separated list of GitHub organizations and GitLab groups that Chef-Guard will use to [search for source cookbooks]({{ site.url }}/projects/chef-guard/introduction/cookbook_validation.html#comparing-the-cookbook).

 #### includefcs
-A (full) path to a ruby file containing custom foodcritic tests.
-When a file with custom checks is supplied, these will be executed in addition to the default foodcritic tests.
+A (full) path to a ruby file containing custom Foodcritic tests.
+When a file with custom checks is supplied, these will be executed in addition to the default Foodcritic tests.

 #### excludefcs
-A comma separated list of FC's you would like to exclude (e.g. FC001, FC0031)
+A comma separated list of Foodcritic tests you would like to exclude (e.g. FC001, FC0031)